 Yesterday was not a good day for Roland Burris.

-that, contradicting the impression he had left over the weekend, he had tried to raise money for Rod Blagojevich after a conversation with the then-governor’s brother.
+First, he admitted that, contradicting the impression he had left over the weekend, he had tried to raise money for Rod Blagojevich after a conversation with the then-governor’s brother.
 (That acknowledgement came on the heels of an affidavit Burris filed earlier this month which itself contradicted his sworn testimony to the legislature about conversations with Blagojevich’s circle.)

-as “a perjury review,” being conducted by John Schmidt, the local prosecutor in Springfield, and a Republican.
+Then, we learned that two investigations have been launched into the new senator’s shifting explanations.
+One is described by the Chicago Tribune as “a perjury review,” being conducted by John Schmidt, the local prosecutor in Springfield, and a Republican.
 Schmidt said he was acting on a request from Illinois Attorney General Lisa Madigan.

-And the Senate ethics committee opened its own probe into the perjury question yesterday, The Hill confirmed
+And the Senate ethics committee opened its own probe into the perjury question yesterday, The Hill confirmed.

 Like we said, not a good day.